Skip to main content

 Hepatic steatosis is not a benign condition.
 The excess intracellular fat creates a state of lipotoxicity, which induces endoplasmic reticulum stress and mitochondrial dysfunction.
 This cellular stress impairs the efficiency of the enzymatic systems responsible for hormone metabolism, including the Cytochrome P450 enzymes of Phase I and the conjugation enzymes of Phase II.

-In conditions of and NAFLD, SHBG production is often suppressed.
+In conditions of insulin resistance and NAFLD, SHBG production is often suppressed.
 Lower SHBG levels result in a higher fraction of free, biologically active hormones, which can alter endocrine signaling and contribute to conditions like Polycystic Ovary Syndrome (PCOS) in women and altered androgen/estrogen dynamics in men.

 The development of NAFLD represents a critical failure in metabolic homeostasis that directly compromises the liver’s role as the primary regulator of sex hormone clearance and bioavailability.